 Do: Know your audience.

 This may seem easy, but you would be amazed how many political campaigns pander to the wrong audience or try to be all things to everyone.
-It is essential to know who you are speaking to and what issues matter most to them.
+Knowing who you are speaking to and what issues matter most to them is essential.

 Are you campaigning in a rural area?
 Then focus on agriculture and water policy.
 Are you campaigning in an urban area?
 Then focus on unemployment and education reform.
 Trying to appeal to everyone will make you look like you don’t know what you’re doing.